Bobby Womack

 Both Rufus featuring Chaka Khan & Lou Donaldson had covers of You're Welcome, Stop on By on their minds to have recorded their versions of the song.

 He had a vocal quality comparable to Wilson Pickett and James Brown but gruffer and rougher.
-Ironically he wrote dozens of songs for Wilson Pickett in the mid-late 1960s.
+Ironically on the subject, he wrote dozens of songs for Wilson Pickett in the mid to late 1960s.

 During one of my most bittersweet trips to New York a few years ago, I was roaming the streets and stumbled across a book/record store.
-I used the former first because I didn't know they sold records until I walked in.
-I bought the Bobby Womack Greatest Hits album above among a handful of others.
+I didn't know they sold records until I walked in.
+I bought the Bobby Womack Greatest Hits album up above among a handful of others.
 I was disappointed it didn't have What Is This, Across 110th Street or It's All Over Now but was more than happy with the rest of the track listing.

 Subscribe to: